good-data-movement/manifesto/README.md

 - Allowing users to share their data anonymously with trusted 3rd parties with **fully transparent** _opt-in_ consent controls, finally giving users access to the monetary _value_ that their data holds.

 Our goal is that by providing these tools, we will wake up people as to how their personal data is being exploited, give them back control, and share with them the value of their data - providing a better data-future & improving the data economy.

+Ethi plans to be an active contributor to various open-source software projects hosted here concerning personal data.